 ... tell them...

 ... tell them their mom is at college and she might not have a ton of time to hang with them.
-But hey, at least she's building them a better life.
+But hey, at least she's working on herself in an effort to build them a better life.
 It's the American dream, right?
 Right.

 Buy a kiddie pool for them to swim in

 Even though none of this is your fault, you've still got to figure out something to keep them occupied.
-A kiddie pool seems like a thing ducks like.
+A kiddie pool seems like a thing ducks would like.
 Kids like them, and baby ducks are just little yellow kids.
-I think that math works about.
-Thankfully, you're now free to return to your business of biting your fingernails and checking Reddit.
+I think that math works out.

 Put them under your arms to keep them warm

 Turns out, baby ducks are not like kids.
 They need constant warmth or they don't stop crying.
-You've got to keep them under your arm and nice and warm.
-The worst part of all of this is that they start snuggling up with you as they fall asleep and you wish so hard that none of this had ever happened because these ducks are keeping you from doing what you want to do and they're fussy and annoying and sort of cute.
+You've got to keep them under your arm, nice and warm.
+The worst part of all of this is that they start snuggling up with you as they fall asleep and you wish so hard that none of this had ever happened because these ducks are keeping you from doing what you want to do.
+More to the point, they're fussy and annoying and, well, sort of cute.

 Don't tell them about your guilt-induced visions of their dead duck mother